Yejashi/obsidianNotes/Research/Compilers/Compiler-General.md

 The high-level language is converted into binary language in various phases.

 ##### Preprocessor
 A preprocessor, generally considered as a part of compiler, is a tool that produces input for compilers.
-It deals with macro-processing, augmentation, file inclusion, language extension, etc.
+It prepares the source code for the compiler by performing text substitution and other preprocessing tasks.

 _TODO: Expand Later_